quarkus-qe/quarkus-test-plans/QUARKUS-4120.md

 This will require new test class, which will lead to new application build during testing

 ## Impact on resources
-Additional ~1.5 minutes of test execution time.
+Additional ~1.5 minutes of test execution time on JVM, 5 minutes on native.

 # Links
 Issue link: https://github.com/smallrye/smallrye-reactive-messaging/issues/2473